The $1 Delivery Revolution: How Robots and Drones Could Reshape the Food Economy

 Human couriers need to be paid a living wage (or at least something approaching one).
 They get stuck in traffic.
 They call in sick.
 They quit.
 The economics have been so brutal that most major food delivery platforms have operated at losses for years, subsidized by venture capital patience that's rapidly evaporating.

 Autonomous delivery changes the math entirely.
 Robots don't need health insurance.
 Drones don't sit in traffic.
-And once the upfront hardware investment is amortized, the marginal cost of each delivery plummets.
+Once the upfront hardware investment is amortized, the marginal cost of each delivery plummets.

 The race to autonomous last-mile delivery is further along than most people realize: